 The actual winery is completely underground; it is entirely self contained within their 27,000 square foot cave system.
 Note the very high ceilings, they are much taller than most winery caves.
 The only exposed area of this winery is their crush pad outside.

 During one of our visits we enjoyed both the Salus and several Cabernet Sauvignons.
 The 2005 Salus is a very approachable wine with wonderful black fruit aromas including blackberry and black cherry.
-The mouth feel is oh so velvety with good acidity and manageable tannins for consumption early.
+The mouth feel is supple and deliciously velvety framed by good acidity and manageable tannins for early approach-ability.
 This is 100% Cabernet Sauvignon.

-The 2004 Staglin is a little bigger Cabernet with notes of cedar intermingled with ripe black cherry.
-This wine does not disappoint with big ripe layers of flavor including plums, blueberries and subtle notes of pepper towards the finish.
+The 2004 Staglin Cabernet Sauvignon is a more robust wine showing notes of cedar intermingled with ripe black cherry.
+This wine does not disappoint with big ripe layers of flavor including plum blueberries and subtle notes of pepper towards the finish.
 Good structure, good acidity and great fruit will ensure this wine will only age gracefully.
-You may have heard people talk about Rutherford Dust; this wine has just a slightly dusty quality towards the finish.
-Unfortunately, the much sought after Chardonnay was sold out as of press time.
+You may have heard people talk about Rutherford Dust; this wine has a slightly dusty quality towards the finish.
+Unfortunately, their much sought after Chardonnay was sold out at the time of our last visit.
 We will track down a sample of this wine at some point!

-Staglin is also very well known for their popular annual Music Festival for Mental Health event held on site each September.
-They have raised millions of dollars towards research and medicine for mental health related diseases solely from this annual event.
-This is one of (if not the largest) annual private Napa winery charity event; it is *the* winery event to attend in the valley!
-Typically well-known musicians will headline and about 50 high end wineries, including a number of Napa cult wineries have their wines on site for tasting.
-Celebrity chefs often prepare the main dinner.
+Staglin is also very well known for their popular annual Music Festival for Brain Health event held on site every September.
+Inspired to fight brain illness after their son Brandon was diagnosed with schizophrenia in 1990.
+Since the inaugural event in 1995 in they have raised several hundred million dollars towards research and medicine for mental health related diseases solely from this annual event.
+This is one of (if not the largest) annual private Napa winery charity event; it is *the* winery event to attend in the valley.
+Typically well-known musicians will headline and about 75 high end wineries, including a number of Napa’s cult wineries are on site pouring their own wines.
+Celebrity or other well-known chefs always prepare the gourmet dinner.

 Also note that in 2007 Staglin purchased the historic Steckter House within their vineyards (built in 1864).
 It has been restored wonderfully and now serves as their main hospitality center and tasting room.
 Visit: www.staglinfamily.com